 Some people with long-term complex health needs qualify for free social care arranged and funded solely by the NHS.
-This is known as NHS continuing healthcare.
-NHS continuing healthcare can be provided in a variety of settings outside a hospital, such as in your home or in a registered care home.
+We call this NHS Continuing Healthcare (CHC).
+NHS continuing healthcare can be provided in a variety of settings outside a hospital.
+This can include in your home or in a registered care home.
 The aim of the engagement project was to find out people’s experience of their initial continuing healthcare assessment.
 We commissioned an independent organisation to carry out the survey and responses were anonymised.

 - Information received prior to the assessment taking place

 - CHC Nurse punctuality, demeanour, and explanation of the process

 - Which aspects of the assessment worked well